latextemplates/uni-stuttgart-dissertation-template/README.md

 ### Initialization

 This howto assumes that you have not a git repository for your thesis.
-If you have, just add https://github.com/latextemplates/uni-stuttgart-dissertation-template.git as upstream and merge the branch `template` into your `main` branch.
+If you have, just add <https://github.com/latextemplates/uni-stuttgart-dissertation-template.git> as upstream and merge the branch `upstream/main` into your `main` branch.

 1. Open command line
 1. `git clone https://github.com/latextemplates/uni-stuttgart-dissertation-template.git`